Aly-Tomato/Sorting-Algorithms/README.md

 ```
 ## Project Write Up
 #### Briefly describe your development process.
 What sources did you use for your algorithms?
 What programming language did you choose and why?
-I chose to work with Python because I'm at the exciting stage in the language where I'm building useful scripts to automate certain tasks at work.I'm relatively new to Python and thought this project would be the best way to better hone in my Python skills.
+I chose to work with Python because I'm at the exciting stage in the language where I'm building useful scripts to automate certain tasks at work.
+I'm relatively new to Python and thought this project would be the best way to better hone in my Python skills.
 I also wanted to get better acquainted with the data analyzing libraries available to Python such as pandas, numpy and plotly.
-Below you will see links to the results of these tests graphed out using these aformentioned tools.
+Below you will see links to the results of these tests graphed out using the aformentioned tools.

 #### Did you run into any difficulties with the implementation?
 How are you timing the algorithms?
 What hardware are you timing on?
-The biggest difficulty faced with implementation is learning a new language and exploring the vast libraries python has to offer in data analysis.
+The biggest difficulty faced with implementation was learning a new language and exploring the vast libraries python has to offer in data analysis.
 You may see some C tendencies in the code which I plan on cleaning up later and making the code more "pythonic".
-To time the algorithms I used clock as part of the library time to count the ticks that occur during the individual runs of the tests.
-Per documentation found at https://docs.python.org/2/library/time.html, time.clock() when used on Unix, which is the case here, "returns the current processor time as a floating point number expressed in seconds."
+To time the algorithms I used clock as part of the time module to count the ticks that occur during the individual runs of the tests.
+Per documentation found at [](https://docs.python.org/2/library/time.html), time.clock() when used on Unix, which is the case here, "returns the current processor time as a floating point number expressed in seconds."
+The code demonstrates how I used time.clock() to time the alogirthms.

 ```python
   t1 = time.clock()